signalfx/splunk-otel-lambda/README.md

     Set the `AWS_LAMBDA_EXEC_WRAPPER` environment variable to `/opt/otel-instrument`.

-2. Span flush

-    Spans are sent synchronously, before the lambda function terminates.
-Default span flush wait timeout is 30 seconds.
-It is controlled with a following environment variable (value in milliseconds):
-    ```
-    OTEL_INSTRUMENTATION_AWS_LAMBDA_FLUSH_TIMEOUT: 1000
-    ```

-3. Context propagation
+2. Context propagation

     For more information about available context propagators, see the [Propagator settings](https://github.com/signalfx/splunk-otel-python/blob/main/docs/advanced-config.md#trace-propagation-configuration) for the Splunk distribution of OpenTelemetry Python.

 ### Node.js wrapper

-The Node.js wrapper is based on Splunk Distribution of OpenTelemetry for Node.js version `0.14.0`.
+The Node.js wrapper is based on Splunk Distribution of OpenTelemetry for Node.js version `0.15.0`.

 The documentation of the base distribution can be found [here](https://github.com/signalfx/splunk-otel-js).